-The objective of this synthesis is to document successful practices for closing out highway projects.
+The objective of this synthesis is to document state DOT practices for closing out highway projects.

 Information to be gathered will include but not be limited to:

-· Reported durations of time to close out a project from substantial completion from opening day to final contractor payment and final closeout.
+• Reported durations of time to close out a project from opening day to final contractor payment and final closeout.

-· Policies, processes, tools and metrics transportation agencies use to control the duration required to close out projects (e.g. milestones, agency goals, monitoring and tracking mechanisms)
+• Policies, processes, tools and metrics agencies use to control the duration required to close out projects (e.g. milestones, agency goals, monitoring and tracking mechanisms)

-Information will be gathered through a literature review, a survey of state transportation agencies through the AASHTO Committee on Funding and Finance, and follow-up interviews with selected agencies and industry representatives to document effective practices including metrics to support closing out projects.
+Information will be gathered through a literature review, a survey of state transportation agencies through the AASHTO Committee on Funding and Finance, and follow-up interviews with selected agencies to document practices including metrics to support closing out projects.
 The report will include no fewer than five case examples.